Study in France

 - Master Award Program in France

-- Sciences Po Rene Seydoux award in France
+- Sciences Po Rene Seydoux Scholarship in France

-- IESEG MSc award in Digital Marketing & CRM for International Students in France
+- IESEG MSc Scholarship in Digital Marketing & CRM for International Students in France

 - Stephen M. Kellen Undergraduate funding for International Students in France and Germany, 2019